A Syncopated Life: A Tale for Leroy

 Since leaving SNL in 2022, Moffat has steadily built an impressive screen and stage career.
 His film credits include Susie Searches, Christmas with the Campbells, and Netflix’s Holidate, and he can be seen in Apple TV+’s Bad Monkey alongside Vince Vaughn.
 In 2023, he made his Broadway debut in The Cottage, and most recently starred in the new Off-Broadway musical Bigfoot! in early 2026.

-Caroline Rau is a New York-based comedian and the creator and star of The Violet Hour, a one-woman show in which she plays the character Winifred Coombe.
+Caroline Kingsley is a New York-based comedian and the creator and star of The Violet Hour, a one-woman show in which she plays the character Winifred Coombe.
 Rau met her husband Alex Moffat at a commercial audition in Chicago in 2012.
 This show marks a rare opportunity to see the couple share the stage together.